PNNL-Comp-Mass-Spec/DeepKS/index.md

 4. Run `apptainer shell --nv benndrucker/deepks:latest` to start the Docker container (in Apptainer).

-## Terminology
+<h2 id="terminology"> Terminology </h2>
-- Please read this explanation: "[An image is a blueprint for a snapshot of a 'system-in-a-system' (similar to a virtual machine).]
+Please read this explanation: "[An image is a blueprint for a snapshot of a 'system-in-a-system' (similar to a virtual machine).]
 An instance of an image is called a container...If you start this image, you have a running container of this image.
-You can have many running containers of the same image." ~ [Thomas Uhrig and Alex Telon's post](https://stackoverflow.com/a/23736802/16158339)
+You can have many running containers of the same image." ~ <a href="https://stackoverflow.com/a/23736802/16158339">Thomas Uhrig and Alex Telon's post</a>

 ## Pull Docker Image
 <!--TODO: Credentials-->
+1.
-1. Ensure Docker Desktop (Installed above) is running.
+   - If running on a personal computer, ensure Docker Desktop (Installed above) is running and a terminal is open.
-2. Open a terminal).
-If needed, see [macOS Instructions](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwj8_KLpx9L8AhW_D1kFHSxoCMUQFnoECA0QAQ&url=https%3A%2F%2Fsupport.apple.com%2Fguide%2Fterminal%2Fopen-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125%2Fmac&usg=AOvVaw38yunYqFSDSP2S9Bs-zTTX) or [Windows Instructions](https://www.digitalcitizen.life/open-windows-terminal/))
+   - If using WSL on Windows, ensure WSL is running.
+   - If using HPC cluster, ensure you are SSH'd into the cluster and have run `module load apptainer`.
-3. Run the following command to start the docker session: `docker run -it benndrucker/deepks:latest`
+2. Run the following command to start the docker session: `docker run -it benndrucker/deepks:latest`
-4. A command prompt should appear and look like <code class = "inline-bash-output">root@shahash:/#</code>, where `shahash` is a hexadecimal of the Docker Container.
+3. A command prompt should appear and look like <code class = "inline-bash-output">root@shahash:/#</code>, where `shahash` is a hexadecimal of the Docker Container.
 You are now inside the Docker Container at the top-level `/` directory.
 See the steps below to run various programs *from this prompt*.

 ## Reuse Docker Container
 1. To resuse the created container (so that any saved state is available), run `docker ps -a`.
 This will show a list of all running and previously-created containers.